stormpath/stormpath-framework-spec/authentication.md

 Those authenticators have an interface which is *not* HTTP-specific, the interfaces work with the necessary parameters for achieving authentication.

-As such, our framework integrations will be responsible for taking an incoming HTTP request, gathering the needed authentication parameters (from the body, from HTTP headers, etc) and delegating to the necessary authenticator.

-This work should be encapsulated into re-usable functions that can be exposed in the public API of the framework.

-The default set of functions that we want to provide are:
+To provide extra convenience, we have defined Account Resolvers to help the application read the HTTP request and return authentication information to the application.
+In addition, the framework integrations MAY provide additional convenience methods to respond to the incoming request.

 **Account Resolvers**

-Account resolvers will check for the presense of authentication information, and return account details from Stormpath if available.
-This is useful, for instance, for a website that wants to render a menu bar differently for logged in users.

-* `getAccount` - attempt to resolve the account, by any means of authentication (see list of authentication filters).
-If the account is resolved, provide it to the request content, e.g. by attaching the Stormpath account to the request object.

-**Authentication Filters**

-The authentication filters require that valid authentication information is present.
+The framework integration will provide the application with some means of resolving authentication information.
+This means:

+* Reading the request headers for authentication information
+* Resolving the access token or API key presented to a Stormpath account
+* Return this information to the application, along with the method of authentication.

+This information will allow the application to make authorization decisions for the request.

+**Unauthenticated Requests**

+In addition, the framework integration MAY provide the application with some means of rendering errors for unauthenticated requests.
+This may be combined with the Account Resolvers for extra convenience.

-If the authentication details are not present, these filters will ALWAYS render an error, rendered in the best content type as according to the Accept headers and produces configuration.
+If used, these convenience functions will render an error in the best content type as according to the Accept headers and produces configuration.

 If `application/json` is preferred: Render `401 Unauthorized` with a blank body.

-If `text/html` is preferred: Redirect to `stormpath.web.login.uri`, preserving the relative url via the next parameter.
-For instance, `/login?next=/relative-url`
+If `text/html` is preferred: Redirect to `stormpath.web.login.uri`.
+Make sure to pass information to redirect the user back to the current page.

-The filter are:

-* `requireAuthentication` - looks for any auth methods on this list
-* `requireApiAuthentication` - to look for either bearer or basic auth credentials
-* `requireBasicAuthentication` - to look for basic only
-* `requireBearerAuthentication` - to look for oauth2 bearer tokens only
-* `requireCookieAuthentication` - to look for cookie auth only

 ##Types of Authentication